BrighterCommand/Docs/contents/AsyncDispatchARequest.md

 When an awaited method completes, what thread runs any completion code?
 The answer depends on the SynchronizationContext which is \'captured\' at the point await is called.
-For ASP.NET or Windows Forms, WPF, or Metro apps then the SynchronizationContext means that the thread that was running at the point we yielded runs the continuation.
+For ASP.NET or Windows Forms, WPF, or Metro apps the SynchronizationContext means that the thread that was running at the point we yielded runs the continuation.
 Otherwise the SynchronizationContext is null and the default Task Scheduler runs the continuation.